 2. Simplify analysis by targeting previous highs and lows.

 Because XAU/USD tends to trade in a range, one of the easiest strategies is to identify buy or sell opportunities within previous highs and lows for the trading pair.
 Traders can open a position on gold when it’s trending up, for example, and target a previous high as their sell price, or vice versa.

 Gold is a relatively stable asset, making it likely to reach these previous highs or lows over time.
 However, this isn’t a good strategy for day trading because it can take time for these targets to be hit.
 Range-bound strategies typically don’t offer quick profit opportunities like momentum strategies do.
 Still, it’s a relatively low-risk strategy designed to generate some profit from reliable XAU/USD price movements.

 3. When trading gold, consider geopolitical implications on currencies.

 When political or economic uncertainty creates concerns about currency prices, gold can be a stable safe haven that protects your liquid assets.

-Gold tends to be strongly correlated to the U.S. dollar, as well as other stable currencies such as Japan’s yen, and opening a position with XAU/USD can be a reliable means of protecting your assets from unpredictable situations affecting other forex markets.
+Gold tends to be strongly correlated to the U.S. dollar as well as other stable currencies such as Japan’s yen, and opening a position with XAU/USD can be a reliable means of protecting your assets from unpredictable situations affecting other forex markets.

-Most traders use the symmetrical triangle pattern along with other technical indicators, such as liquidity or relative strength index.
+Most traders use the symmetrical triangle pattern along with other technical indicators, such as liquidity or the relative strength index.
 When other indicators suggest a potential price breakout, the symmetrical triangle can add further confirmation and increase confidence in placing an order on XAU/USD.